 It is not common for an employer to deny an employee’s request for leave under the FMLA, but there are a few instances where it is possible.
-Goodman listed the most common instances where an employer may deny an employee’s leave request:
+Goodman said the most common reasons an employer may deny an employee’s leave request are:

-- If the employer is not covered by FMLA or EFMLA
+- The employer is not covered by FMLA

-- If the employee does not meet the eligible FMLA requirements
+- The employee does not meet the eligible FMLA requirements

-- If the employee is not seeking leave for a qualifying reason
+- The employee is not seeking leave for a qualifying reason

-- If the employee does not provide proper leave notice
+- The employee does not provide proper notice of leave

-- If the employee does not authorize the employer to contact the healthcare provider or fails to authorize release of medical certification
+- The employee does not authorize the employer to contact their healthcare provider or fails to authorize release of medical certification

 “To delay or deny an employee’s request for FMLA leave due to the employee’s failure to provide required notice, the employer must show that it provided the employee with proper notice,” said Goodman.
 “The employer may satisfy this requirement by offering evidence that it complied with general posting requirements.”

 The FMLA includes certain protections for employees who request and take leaves.
-For example, when an employee returns to work after taking eligible family medical leave, they are entitled to their previous job, with the same responsibilities, working conditions, privileges, salary, benefits and status.
+For example, when an employee returns to work after taking eligible family medical leave, they are entitled to their previous job, with the same responsibilities, working conditions, privileges, salary, employee benefits and status.
 Goodman noted an exception to this, though.

 “FMLA provides an exemption from the requirement that an employee must be restored to his prior position where the employee is considered a ‘key employee’ and refusal of job restoration is necessary to prevent ‘substantial and grievous economic injury,'” she said.
 “The employer must notify the employee of its intent to deny restoration at the time it determines that job restoration is not possible.”

-Employers who violate the FMLA may be subject to damages, according to Slater, such as “orders granting leave improperly denied, and money damages for expenses caused by denying leave (e.g., paying for child care) and attorney’s fees.”
+Employers who violate the FMLA may be subject to damages, according to Slater, such as “orders granting leave improperly denied and money damages for expenses caused by denying leave (such as paying for childcare) and attorney’s fees.”

 Also, employers may not retaliate against employees who take leave under the FMLA.
-If you fire an employee in retaliation to an FMLA leave, you may be responsible for employee reinstatement, back pay and liquidated damages.
-While the Department of Labor is authorized to sue on behalf of individuals under the FMLA, Slater said the vast majority of FMLA cases are brought by the employees themselves.
+If you fire an employee in retaliation for an FMLA request or leave, you may be responsible for employee reinstatement, back pay and liquidated damages.
+While the DOL is authorized to sue on behalf of individuals under the FMLA, Slater said the vast majority of FMLA cases are brought by the employees themselves.

-To ensure FMLA compliance and mitigate legal repercussions, speak to a legal expert who can help you understand how the FMLA applies to you, your human resources department and your employees.
+To ensure FMLA compliance and mitigate legal repercussions, speak to a legal expert who can help you understand how the FMLA applies to your specific business, your human resources department and your employees.
 This is one of the reasons hiring a business lawyer is always a good idea for business owners.